-You’ll often see astrological symbols on either the calendar pages, listing the Feast days and Saint’s days or the labors pages that accompany them, making it slightly easier to identify the month in question.
-Look for the astrological symbols in borders of the main image.
+You’ll often see astrological symbols on either the calendar pages the list the feast days and saint’s days or the illuminated facing pages that accompany them, making it slightly easier to identify the month in question.
+Sometimes the astrological symbols in borders of the main image.

 Months and Astrological Symbols

 |March||Aries||The ram; notice the curled horns, vs Taurus the Bull.|